ScottEgan/ScottEgan.github.io/_posts/2020-01-12-Netatmo-Dashboard.md

 ## 5. Install Grafana

 1. Follow [this](https://pimylifeup.com/raspberry-pi-grafana/) tutorial by pimylifeup
+2. When you get to step 2 of the **Installing Grafana to the Raspberry Pi** section go to the Grafana [downloads](https://grafana.com/grafana/download?platform=arm) page and use the latest version for the raspberry pi you are using.
-2. Connect InfluxDB using default settings and your username and password from when you installed influx
+3. Connect InfluxDB using default settings and your username and password from when you installed influx

 ## 6. Configure Grafana Dashboard